David881213/Recipes-and-Ratings-classifier-model/README.md

 | True    |      0.820127 |
 | False   |      0.179873 |

-In our baseline model, we decided to use columns calories, sugr and protein as our independent variables to train our model, since we can observe in below three graph that the mean of all three columns across two time period are different.(These differents may or may not are significant).
+In our baseline model, we decided to use columns `calories`, `sugar` and `protein` as our independent variables to train our model, since we can observe in below three graph that the mean of all three columns across two time period are different.(These difference may or may not are significant).

-- Column `calories` is a numerical column, we decide to input it to the model without change.

-- Column `protein` is a numerical column, we decide to input it to the model without change.

-- Column `protein` is a numerical column, we decide to input it to the model without change.

-All three columns we select in baseline model are numerical, which are quantitative.

 ### Graph 1.
 The mean of `calories` before and after 2013: